Our Spacesuit Simulators

 SERENITY is based upon 10 years of development on the preceding Aouda.X suit, including 750+ simulated EVA hours during 12 field missions and laboratory tests

-The development of the Serenity spacesuits started in 2018, the commissioning will take place in mid-2019 and in 2020 they will be deployed for the AMADEE-20 mission.
+The development of the Serenity spacesuits started in 2018, the commissioning will take place in 2020.
 All analog astronauts will be trained on this new generation of spacesuit.

 The biggest change to the Aouda spacesuit is the implementation of a rear-entry concept.
 That means instead of donning several parts of the spacesuit e.g. shoes, trousers, hard-upper torso the analog astronaut enters the suits on the back side.
 The suit itself will be docked at a suitport on the outside of a habitat.
 The big advantage is that on the one hand, sand & dust stays outside the habitat (contamination!) and on the other side that donning time can be reduced about 50%.
 This time can be used to do more experiments during a Mars simulation.